metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Chargers are just a sloppy bunch.
 Not to mention their defense seems too happy to drop back deep.
 Though it may be worth noting the linebackers may only be dropping back deep in order to counter Mahomes' penchant for the big play.

 Pass defense from the Chiefs have stepped up tremendously.

+***

+## Bills @ Dolphins

+Josh Allen doing serviceably well matriculating the ball through short and intermediate passes.

+Vince Biegel of the Dolphins stepping up in defensing the run.